Software asset management

 Being able to track the usage of your installed software is vital in ensuring that you remain compliant.
 From accurately knowing the number of Named users who are actually using the software, through to correctly measuring the right metrics, you need to be aware of what is going on across your entire IT estate.

-A further benefit of this information, is that you will be able to see which Named users are actually using the software, and if they are not, (say for example if they have left or changed roles) you will be able to recycle their license for use by somebody else.
-This license re-harvesting can help save you money going forward by not needing to buy as many licenses.
+A further benefit of this information, is that you will be able to see which Named users are actually using the software, and if they are not, (say for example if they have left or changed roles) you will be able to recycle their licence for use by somebody else.
+This licence re-harvesting can help save you money going forward by not needing to buy as many licences.

 How does indirect access impact Oracle licensing?

-Virtualization offers a great way to cut costs but is fraught with potential Oracle software licensing issues that could incur expense greater than the original savings.
-This is due to Oracle’s very tight definition as to what it recognizes as virtualization.
+Virtualisation offers a great way to cut costs but is fraught with potential Oracle software licensing issues that could incur expense greater than the original savings.
+This is due to Oracle’s very tight definition as to what it recognises as virtualisation.

 Soft partitioning